Meet our Champions

 • Nkechi-Egbe-170x210.gif

-Nkechi Egbe (Nigerian Defence Academy)
+Nkechi Egbe (Nigerian Defence Academy, Nigeria)

 I am a Microbiologist and a Molecular Biologist working as a lecturer and researcher at the Nigerian Defence Academy.
 My research interest is in antimicrobial resistance and mechanisms of resistance and virulence in bacterial pathogens and pathogenic yeasts.
 I also study clinical and environmental samples to document antimicrobial resistance as well as research on new antimicrobial compounds.
 As an educator, I have taught science to primary and secondary schools and I have been involved in careers talks and AMR awareness talks in secondary schools.
 Being a Microbiology Society Champion, I will leverage on my skills and experience as an educator to share my passion for microbiology and raise awareness on AMR to the public, particularly to younger people.